Aliylmz0/Aliylmz0/README.md

 ### 📌 What I’m Working On

--Building backend systems with C#, Blazor, and EF Core -Integrating Semantic Kernel into .NET projects with Model-Context-Protocol (MCP) patterns -Experimenting with AI-powered applications, OpenAI API, and prompt engineering -Exploring modular and scalable architecture in real-world scenarios -Applying clean code, SOLID principles, and design patterns to personal projects
+- Building backend systems with C#, Blazor, and EF Core
+- Integrating Semantic Kernel into .NET projects with Model-Context-Protocol (MCP) patterns
+- Experimenting with AI-powered applications, OpenAI API, and prompt engineering
+- Exploring modular and scalable architecture in real-world scenarios
+- Applying clean code, SOLID principles, and design patterns to personal projects
 ---

 ### 📫 Let's Connect